siliconvallii/eeloo/README.md

 ### prerequisites

-make sure to have Flutter installed on your device. check official docs <a href="https://docs.flutter.dev/get-started/install">here</a>.
+make sure to have Flutter installed on your device. check official docs [here](https://docs.flutter.dev/get-started/install).
 ### installation

 1. clone the repo